briancaffey/briancaffey.github.io/content/2022/06/26/i-deployed-the-same-containerized-serverless-django-application-with-aws-cdk-and-terraform.md

 ## Environment configuration

+Environment configuration allows for either a base or app stack to be configured with non-default values.
+For example,

+- you may decide to start a new base environment but you want to provision a powerful database instance class and size.
+You would change this using environment configuration
+- You might want to create an ad hoc app environment but you need it to include some special environment variables, you could set these in environment config.

+In the examples above, our IaC can optionally take environment configuration values that overwrite default values, or extend default values.

-- Pulumi defines environment-specific config in files called `Pulumi.{env}.yaml`
+- Pulumi defines environment-specific config in files called `Pulumi.{env}.yaml` ([Pulumi article on configuration](https://www.pulumi.com/docs/intro/concepts/config/))
 - Terraform uses `{env}.tfvars` for this type of configuration
 - CDK has several options for this type of configuration (`cdk.context.json`, extending stack props, etc.)

+For CDK I have been using `setContext` and the `tryGetContext` and `getContext`.
+Pulumi has similar

-I have tried to use sensible defaults for the ad hoc environments.
-For `prod` environments, it might make more sense to use more config values here.
-This could help with things like:
+Environment configurationI have tried to use sensible defaults for the ad hoc environments.

-- using different instances sizes in QA vs staging vs production environments
-- environment specific config values (application env vars)
+Ad hoc app environments are configured

 ## Local development